peterbatridge/ennea-LED/readme.md

 The wooden cutouts from the board can be easily turned into coasters.
 I carved names into some of them for my girlfriend and her roommates as well as for Ken's 50th.<br>
 ![CNC Router Coaster](./readme-content/small/Coaster.jpg)<br>

 I stained the cutouts and then sprayed them with lacquer before cutting very thin cork to glue onto the back of the coasters.
-Before doing this I wish I had attached something heavy to the back of the coasters because the surface tension from water can easily pick them up due to being super light.
+Before doing this I wish I had attached something heavy to the back of the coasters because the surface tension from water on a cup can easily pick them up.
 The cork cutouts are definitely just forbidden pringles.<br>
 ![Cork and Coasters](./readme-content/small/CorkForCoasters.jpg)
 ![Forbidden Pringles](./readme-content/small/CorkCutouts.jpg)
 <br><br>I broke at least one exacto knife blade because I accidentally glued a couple of these to some excess MDF.
 The coasters work pretty well!<br>